Keeping our Trails List simple and useful

 visualize and refine the GPS tracking info.

-- Trails that have been collected into the database
+- Trails that have been collected into our inventory

 include some that are not open for general use.
 Some may require improvement,